O. mammosa

 O. mammosa can be found in several types of habitat from full sun

-to dappled shade although it always seems to favour a sheltered position, whether
+to dappled shade although it seems to favour a sheltered position, whether

 in the lea of a wall or rock, or more usually growing